Dawn Chorus: why do birds sing in the morning?

 Simply put, the dawn chorus is the collective twitterings, tweetings and chirps of wild birds.
 The sound is unmistakable.
 It starts with a few songs – listen for robins, blackbirds and thrushes – just before dawn.
 They’re soon joined by other voices until all the birds in the area are singing together.

 Why do birds sing in the morning?

 But you don’t have to get up before it’s light.
-The chorus is at its best half an hour before to half an hour after sunrise, but the songs carry on well into the morning, meaning there’s plenty of time to listen – perfect if you want a few extra minutes in bed!
+The chorus is at its best around 30 minutes either side of sunrise, but the songs carry on well into the morning, meaning there’s plenty of time to listen – perfect if you want a few extra minutes in bed!

 Why do birds sing so early?

 Early mornings are too dark to search for food, and too dark to be spotted by predators.
 That makes it the perfect time to sing.
 As there is less background noise and the air is so still, sound carries around 20 times further than it would later in the day.

 Birds start singing at different times, and just like an orchestra, there’s a set sequence.
 Robins, blackbirds and thrushes are first.
 The pre-dawn singers are joined by woodpigeons, wrens and warblers, while great tits, blue tits, sparrows and finches only add their voices when it’s light enough for them to see.